 Sophia – the first of two Tunnel Boring Machines – made its first breakthrough at the Woolwich Box Station on 15th May.

-The second TBM named ‘Mary’ commenced it drive on 19th May at the Plumstead Portal and form here both TBM’s will begin their final drives to the North Woolwich Portal.
+The second TBM named ‘Mary’ commenced it drive on 19th May at the Plumstead Portal and from here both TBM’s will begin their final drives to the North Woolwich Portal.

 13,600 Concrete Tunnel Segments